devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 23: Providing Favorites Globally [\[11\]](https://github.com/Fasust/wisgen)*

 Now we can consume the Favorite class from any of the dependance of the ChangeNotifierProvider Widget.
 Let’s look at the favorite button as an example.
 We use the *Consumer Widget* to get access to the favorite list and everything below the Consumer Widget will be rebuild when the favorites list changes.
+The *wisdom* object is the wisdom displayed on the Card Widget.

 ``` dart
 ...